enkidevs/curriculum/linux/user-and-file-management/linux-intro/hello-linux.md

 ## Footnotes

 [1:Terminal]
+Similarly to how you can use a mouse to tell the computer to open a file, you can also type in a command in the **terminal**.

+From opening files to increasing the computer volume, there's a terminal command for anything the computer can do.

-This is what facilitates the communication between you and the computer.
-The term originates from the first computers, which had a physical terminal that was used to communicate.
+The term "terminal" originates from the first computers, which had a physical terminal that was used to communicate.